Michigan Assault Charge Defense Attorneys

 Aggravated domestic violence is a domestic violence charge with the added element that the victim suffered a serious or aggravated injury.
 Aggravated domestic violence is a misdemeanor punishable by up to 1 year in jail and a fine of up to $1,000.00.

-MICHIGAN FELONIOUS ASSAULT LAWYER
+MICHIGAN FELONIOUS ASSAULT ATTORNEY

 Michigan Felonious Assault / Assault With A Dangerous Weapon